peteroupc/html3dutil/doc/BSplineCurve.md

 * [uniformKnots](#BSplineCurve.uniformKnots)<br>Generates a knot vector with uniform knots, to be passed to the <a href="BSplineCurve.md">BSplineCurve</a> or <a href="BSplineSurface.md">BSplineSurface</a> constructor.
 * [velocity](#BSplineCurve_velocity)<br>Finds the velocity (derivative) of
-this curve at the given point.
+this curve at the specified point.

 <a name='BSplineCurve.DIVIDE_BIT'></a>
 ### BSplineCurve.DIVIDE_BIT (constant)